andreacfromtheapp/freesound-credits/README.md

 Extract with `unzip your_project.xrns` first.
 Once unzipped, you will find a `Song.xml` file and a `SamplesData` directory containing each `Instrument`.

+## Contributing

+Thanks for your help improving the project! :balloon: Happy to have you!
+Peruse the [contributing guide](./.github/CONTRIBUTING.md) to help you get involved in the project.